Discover Shilajit, this black resin with multiple benefits

 - traditional uses in Ayurvedic medicine

-- available forms: resin, powder, capsules
+- available forms : resin, powder, capsules

-- buying criteria: purity, analyses, traceability
+- purchase criteria : purity, analyses, traceability

-- precautions, possible interactions, and at-risk profiles
+- precautions, possible interactions, and risk profiles

 Frequently asked questions about Shilajit